rhempel/devcontainers/README.md

 lives, you can just do this:

 ```
+# Choose podman or docker depending on your containerization tool
+#
 docker buildx build -t ubuntu-xx.yy-embedded path/to/ubuntu-xx.yy-embedded
 podman image  build -t ubuntu-xx.yy-embedded path/to/ubuntu-xx.yy-embedded
 ```